 - 2 big carrots, peeled and diced

 - 1 small orange sweet potato, diced (optional - use red or white sweet potato instead)

 - 4 cloves of garlic, peeled and chopped fine

 - 1 tsp plain paprika powder

 - 1 bay leaf

 - 1/2 tsp black pepper, freshly ground

-- 2 knife tips of Carolina Reaper crushed chilli.
+- 2 knife tips of Carolina Reaper crushed chili.
 Be very careful with it.
-This is a superhot chilli and although it has wonderful aromas you should use it sparingly in small amounts only to prevent your stew becoming to spicy.
-(Optional - If you can't get hold of Carolina Reaper chilli use 1/2 tsp. to 1 tsp. of cayenne pepper instead
+This is a superhot chili and although it has wonderful aromas you should use it sparingly in small amounts only to prevent your stew becoming to spicy.
+(Optional - If you can't get hold of Carolina Reaper chili use 1/2 tsp. to 1 tsp. of cayenne pepper instead

 - Handful of Chives, chopped

 - Switch stove onto medium heat and place a large pot onto the hot plate